BOBANOVIORGANI/solaron-0bab6/content/pages/index.md

     variant: variant-a
     testimonials:
       - quote: >
-          The company is here where it is, but only time will tell what future will be.
+          The company is here where it is, but only time will tell what the future of SOLAROW will be.
         name: Marin Golub
         title: CEO of SOLAROW
         image: